b-n/demystifying-unicode/pages/02-unicode.md

 - It is unified way of interpreting an array of bytes in order to display them on a screen
 - Between 1 and 4 bytes.
 In some cases UTF-16 is more efficient.
 - By pure (The english people got there first) luck, UTF-8 is more efficient on the web due to how the standards work for many transfer protocols. e.g. many things only support ASCII chars, and/or are wrapped by an not insiginificant amount of ASCII, which makes UTF-8 more efficient since these characters only take up one byte, instead of 2 in UTF-16

+---
+layout: center
+---

+## Summary

+Unicode standard is a dictionary of glyphs

+Encoding is a concept to help humans interpret bytes as glyphs

+UTF-8 and UTF-16 are encodings of the Unicode Standard

+UTF-8 is most cases is more memory efficient due to the mass amounts of ASCII usage